Quick Pre-Patent Checklist

 Despite one infomercial’s claim that “any idea, big or small, can make millions!”, you cannot actually patent an idea alone.
 Instead, the US Patent and Trademark office will seek an “identifiable embodiment” of your idea; ie, a prototype or at least the early workings of one.
 While this might seem like a hurdle, you should actually embrace it!
 See this as an opportunity to get a head start on actually creating your invention, of leaving your comfort zone and marching boldly toward the day you discover whether your idea is really feasible.
 This will give you an edge over many first-time inventors and take you one crucial step closer to obtaining patent protection.

-4) Are you going for a provisional patent first?
+4) Are you going for a patent?

 About the author of this article: